East Coast

 Where to Stay in Pigeon Forge and Gatlinburg

 As an easy road trip destination, the Pigeon Forge and Gatlinburg area offers loads of lodging options.
 Find everything from remote backcountry camping in the national park to glamorous mountain homes.
-In-town find the hotel brands you know and trust within walking distance to shuttles and attractions.
+In town, find the hotel brands you know and trust within walking distance of shuttles and attractions.
 Or head minutes out of town for a quaint mountain escape.

 Located south of Knoxville, Tennessee, and Interstate 40, Sevierville is the first of a series of towns catering to vacationers.